 Scrub the cucumbers and the ginger.
 Gather all the ingredients together.

-Slice the cucumbers very thin, without peeling them.
+Slice the cucumbers very thin without peeling them.
 Do the same thing with the ginger.
-Slice half lemon, also thin.
+Slice half the lemon, also thin.

 Add water and ice and mix well.
 The last step is to add honey as much as you like to make it pleasantly sweet.

 Optional, add a few mint leaves.
-Place the pitcher in the refrigerator and allow the ingredients to flavor the water and get friendly with each other for about 15-20 minutes before you serve it.
+Place the pitcher in the refrigerator, allow the ingredients to flavor the water and get friendly with each other for about 15-20 minutes before you serve it.

 The best part of this recipe is the variations you can play around with:

-- planning a party and want to transform this lemonade into a cocktail?
-Add some gin, vodka or even tequila to it
+- Are you planning a party and would like to transform this lemonade into a cocktail?
+Add some gin, vodka, or even tequila to it.